locallyoptimistic/LocallyOptimistic/README.md

 ```

 5. Write a draft of your post for review.
 Ideally the post should be complete (i.e. intro, body and conclusion fully wrtten) so that the reviewer can review a complete post.
 Follow the styleguide.
-6. Create a PR to master (remove `draft: true`) and request a review from one of the maintainers (Michael Kaminsky, Sam Swift, Scott Breitenother).
+6. Create a PR to master (remove `draft: true`) and request a review from one of the maintainers (Michael Kaminsky, Sam Swift, Scott Breitenother, Ilan Man).
 For good measure you may also want to post the PR on slack.
 If a post has at least one approval and no "rejections", that is enough to merge a PR and publish the content.

 ### Getting started